Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

-\paragraph{} To overcome these limitations, we propose a flexible and expressive typestate framework grounded in three key mechanisms.
+To overcome these limitations, we propose a flexible and expressive typestate framework grounded in three key mechanisms.
 First, we introduce a destructive effect system that statically tracks the revocation of capabilities.
 Second, we employ path-dependent capabilities to preserve resource identity across state transitions.
 Third, we leverage an A-normal form (ANF) transformation to enable flow-sensitive implicit resolution.
-In the remainder of this section, we elaborate on each of these pillars in detail.
+In the rest of this section, we elaborate on these pillars.